Vision Internet limited. The source for web hosting, UK domain names and web design

 Avoid using autoresponders

 If you receive any spam, then we recommend that you don't use autoresponders.
 It's possible that your auto-response will inform the spammer that your email account is active and you'll then be sent even more spam as a result.
-Many spam emails are sent with a forged reply address of a third party which results in the autoresponse going to a third party without knowledge from your account and this can result in your autoresponse being reported as spam.
+It's also perhaps a little worrying that you'll also be advertising the fact that you're "on holiday" or "out of the office" to strangers!
+Many spam emails are sent with a forged reply address of a third party which results in the autoresponse being sent to a complete stranger who has never heard of you.
+This can result in your autoresponse being reported as spam.